 Annual submittal usually by December of each year of the update to the financial assurance forms to DEQ

-All these reports, updates and DEQ submittals as well as all background and permitting information relative to the transfer stations are kept in the central archive (files) of the Cumberland Plateau Regional Waste Management Authority located at 950 Clydesway Road, Lebanon, Virginia, 24266.
+All these reports, updates and DEQ submittals as well as all background and permitting information relative to the transfer stations are kept in the central archive (files) of the Cumberland Plateau Regional Waste Management Authority located at 135 Highland Drive-Suite C, Lebanon, Virginia, 24266.
 Information on the landfills is kept at the Counties.
 The Director of DEQ or other DEQ representatives receive copies of appropriate information relative to the Region’s solid waste management program through the following sources:

 Direct submittal to DEQ of Forms 50-25 and 50-30 on an annual basis